sergipv/udacity-self-driving-dl/traffic-sign-classifier/README.md

 ### Design and Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+#### 1. Data pre-processing

 After visualizing some images, it was pretty clear that the features (images) were not normalized, so I proceeded to normalize the images.
 While I considered implementing some data augmentation for the training, after some tests generating images with random changes in brightness and contrast, they did not provide a sufficient improvmenent in final accuracy (even though I didn't do a extense work in that area).
 I did not consider flipping the images since the traffic signals would be different in some cases (right turn vs left turn for instance).

 As noted before, if I were to spend more time on data augmentation, I would focus on trying to generate more images for these classes that have lower number of training samples.

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Model Architecture

 The final model I implemented is an ensemble of three diferent models: leNet, a leNet-based model with batch normalization and a model based on VGG.
 All models were trained separately, with the ensemble combining the results on evaluation time.
-In general, I didn not keep the model with highest validation during training, but the last model I got; ie: if I trained for 20 epochs and the model had higher validation accuracy at epoch 18 than at epoch 20, I would still take the model at epoch 20 (mostly for simplicity).
+In general, I did not keep the model with highest validation during training, but the last model I got; ie: if I trained for 20 epochs and the model had higher validation accuracy at epoch 18 than at epoch 20, I would still take the model at epoch 20 (mostly for simplicity).

 The ensemble was implemented by evaluating the three models separately and adding the scores.

-- LeNet:
+- LeNet-based:

 This was the fastest model to train; it also got a pretty good validation (0.959) and test accuracy values (0.946).
 The main difference with LeNet was the usage of a dropout layer, where we drop weights on the network with a probability of 0.5.
 This model was also the faster to converge into a model with acceptable results.